-The Palate is a peer-reviewed online publication for medical students at the intersection of nutrition and public health.
+The Palate is the online peer-reviewed publication for medical students at the intersection of nutrition and public health.

-All content on The Palate is contributed by volunteer medical students.
+All content on The Palate is contributed by volunteer students.
 As a peer-reviewed publication, The Palate Editorial Board consists of volunteer medical students and Nutrition Experts, and is editorially independent.
-All content is reviewed solely by the Editorial Board and then editor-in-chief prior to publication.
-Nutrition Experts are faculty or individuals who have professional or academic expertise working in the field of nutrition and public health.
+All content is reviewed solely by the Editorial Board and the editors-in-chief prior to publication.
+Nutrition Experts are faculty or individuals who have professional or academic expertise working in the fields of nutrition and public health.

 The Palate creates a platform where medical students can learn, engage, and collaborate with one another to understand the interactions between nutrition, public health, and long-term health.